talosgl/jojos-tech-guides/docs/python-script-setup.md

 2. Click the "create a launch.json file" link
 3. VS Code will ask what type of configuration - select "Python Debugger"
 	- <img src="imgs/python-script-setup/Pasted image 20250902160429.png" alt="VS Code debugger configuration type selection" width="600">
-4 .Choose "Python File" from the options
+4. Choose "Python File" from the options
 	- <img src="imgs/python-script-setup/Pasted image 20250902160622.png" alt="VS Code Python debugger template selection" width="600">
 5. Note that it creates the file under a new folder, called `.vscode/`, which you can see by swapping back to the Explorer pane
 	- <img src="imgs/python-script-setup/Pasted image 20250902160650.png" alt="VS Code Explorer showing .vscode folder and launch.json file" width="300">